Yukanola/-CSED232-OOP/README.md

 # Object Oriented Programming Assignments

-This is assignment repository for POSTECH CSED232 on 2016 Fall Semester.
+This is assignment repository for POSTECH CSED232 on 2016 fall semester.

 ## Branch description